sgerodes/liberland_substrate/substrate/scripts/fork-test/README.md

 1. Check current mainnet version.
 2. Download the binary with the same version as one running currently on mainnet from [GitHub Releases](https://github.com/liberland/liberland_substrate/releases)
    * copy it to tmp to make it easier: `cp linux_x86_build /tmp/liberland-mainnet-v27.0.0`
-   * if building binary yourself `cargo build --release -F --features metadata-hash`
+   * if building binary yourself `cargo build --release --features metadata-hash`
    * `cp ./target/release/substrate-node ./substrate/scripts/fork-test/liberland-fork-substrate/tmp/liberland-mainnet-v27.0.0`
 4. Download runtime you want to test from [GitHub Releases](https://github.com/liberland/liberland_substrate/releases) - it will be a different version than the binary!
    * copy it to tmp to make it easier:  `cp mainnet-v28.0.0.wasm /tmp/mainnet-v28.0.0.wasm`